Travel Grants

 Overview

-Note that the limited funds available do not allow us to award travel grants to all applicants.
+Please note that due to limited funds we are unable to award travel grants to all applicants.
 The funding decision will be based on the following criteria:

 • Conference participation beyond paper presentation: Are you organizing a panel or additional meeting, volunteering for additional work, etc.?